 Our leopard sharks are part of the San Diego Zoo’s new Conrad Prebys Africa Rocks experience, sharing a large pool in the Cape Fynbos habitat with our African penguins.
 This is the first time the San Diego Zoo has ever featured leopard sharks.
 The Zoo's leopard sharks are fed fish, krill, and squid.

-Stable Sharks.
-Leopard sharks are currently classified as a species of Least Concern on the IUCN Red List of Threatened Species.
+Stable sharks.
+Leopard sharks are currently classified as a species of Least Concern on the International Union for Conservation of Nature Red List of Threatened Species.

 Since they live so close to the shore, they are occasionally taken by recreational anglers or as by-catch by commercial fisheries.
 As a whole, sharks are facing many threats in the wild.
 They are poached for their fins, which are consumed as a “delicacy,” and their habitats and food sources are shrinking due to pressure from human activity.